bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 - Public access from selected virtual network (need creds at any rate).
 - Disable public access and use private access (need creds at any rate).

-For virtual networks (and storage), when you pick a subset a 'Microsoft.Storage'
+For virtual networks (and storage), when you pick a subset a 'Microsoft.Storage' endpoint will be added.
+Options handled for you.
+Is a proxy on the subnet for the storage account.

+For private, all public access can be stopped.
+Direct one-to-one routing.
+Does not just apply to storage accounts.

+Is always going to be a security concern.

 ### Other Resources